aristotekoen/car_market/README.md

 ![pairplot_for_bmw_and_3_model](https://github.com/user-attachments/assets/307a0d20-d5b0-476c-be58-0305fd4d0f66)

 If we plot the pairplot by fixing the model to the bmw 116 and look at three distant year models 2005, 2012 and 2020, we also see 3 distinct price distributions.
-So it is important to be careful when grouping listings together.
-Again if suppressing outliers on groups, if we grouped the listings by brand and model we might end up suppressing only cars from 2005 and all cars from 2020.
+For the same mileage we see that the newer model the higher the price is.
+This reinforces the importance of considering groups of listings on these features when we wish to process data or to fit certain models.
+Again if we suppressed outliers without grouping, we could end up suppressing only old cars and new cars.

 ![pairplot_for_bmw_and_3_years](https://github.com/user-attachments/assets/d2df3b71-7af1-40ef-a05d-4a7089286116)